-Are you curious to know which credit cards money expert Clark Howard carries in his wallet?
+Are you curious to know which credit cards money expert Clark Howard carries in his wallet in 2022?

 You’re not alone.
 Many people approach Clark wanting to know which cards he chooses for his personal purchases.

 This article will tell you which cards Clark has hand-picked for his wallet and explain why each of them landed there.

 Along the way, we’ll provide some advice that may help you decide if you should follow Clark’s lead on these particular cards.

 There’s one important thing to note before we get started: Clark always pays his credit card bills in full to avoid interest charges.
 If you’re not able to do that, he says you should ignore what’s in his wallet and either find a low APR credit card or avoid carrying one altogether!